Quetico Man Chain Canoe Trip Length: 6-7 Days

 One of the number one questions we get each year is, “what’s the difference between the BWCA and the Quetico?”

-There are 4 different entry permits into the Quetico from Cache Bay: the Knife Chain, Man Chain, Falls Chain and Boundary Point.
+There are 4 different Quetico Permits for entry into the Quetico from Cache Bay: the Knife Chain, Man Chain Loop, Falls Chain and Boundary Point.
 Each of these permits allow you to go to a different area much like the boundary waters, but there are only 2 permits per entry point for a total of 8.
 But the following will be an outline of a route down the Man Chain.

 Most Quetico paddlers utilize our head start launch service to Hook Island, the westernmost point on Saganaga Lake we are able to use a motor boat.
 From here you will paddle to the ranger station in Cache Bay where you will pay your camping fees and get a Canadian fishing license if you so choose.
 The ranger will give you a rundown of the Park rules and send you on your way.
 With your permit you will paddle northwest from the ranger cabin to Silver Falls, a magnificent waterfall that drops 30 feet as it flows north.
 There is a 130 rod portage along the east side of the falls that will take a little effort, but if you consider the alternative, you’ll be glad to carry your gear.
 The portage is rocky most of the way, so watch your step and take your time; a sprained ankle is the last thing you’ll want.
 After a drink of water and a snack, you’ll be ready to venture on, but not too fast.
 Tie on your favorite lure and cast into the mouth of the falls as you paddle by and hold on for the smallmouth, northern or walleye that are waiting below.